ckm65/Cornell-Dance-Team/documents/design-journey.md

 Need/Want: [Club member - Workshops/sessions]
 - **Needs and Wants** [What do the users need and want?]
   - Need to know if a workshop is happening: if it is, when and where
-  - Only look for particualr workshops that one wants to attend
+  - Only look for particular workshops that one wants to attend
 - **Design Ideas and Choices** [How will you meet those needs and wants?]
   - Clearly list the timing and location of every workshop / practice session
   - Enable sorting of workshops/practice by type